jaschenk/spring-boot-deployment-manager/README.md

 This Service Application named the Spring Boot Deployment Manager will provide a utility functions to all new versions of running Spring Boot Service instances to be deployed and maintained within a given environment.

 The Deployment Manager runs on a well known port for our Enterprise at **8762**.
-BUt can be overridden using statdard spring.port definition.
+_But can be overridden using standard spring.port definition._

+This service provides utility services to compliment an existing deployment process or implement a deployment strategy for on premise cloud configuration and/or where existing deployment tools and processing are lacking for your service layer.

 ## Requirements
 * Java 8 or above
 * Maven
-* Linux using systemd process control
+* Linux using systemd process control, but can be modified to use any operating system's process control framework.

+### For Testing and Demonstration
+_You will need the following additional components to test and demonstrate the capabilities locally._
 * Spring Boot Eureka Service, can be found here:  https://github.com/jaschenk/spring-boot-eureka-service
 * Test Services, can be found here: https://github.com/jaschenk/spring-boot-test-service